 This is not an all-inclusive resort, but access to Aquaventure water park is included in rates.
 The popular attraction is open to cruise ship passengers and visitors who purchase day passes, and the resort does not differentiate from the two when lines become long.

 Also free is the Ruins aquarium, with guided and self-guided tours through an ancient underwater city environment filled with colorful fish, rays and sharks.
 Some of the evening entertainment is also free; some shows will cost extra.
-Special guests, musical concerts, and shows will require advance ticket purchase, just as if you were at home booking through Ticketmaster.
+Special guests, musical concerts, and shows will require advance ticket purchase, just as if you were at home booking through Stubhub.

 If you stay at one of the tower resorts, internet is included in your daily resort fee.